 A note on AI and National Defense: Intelligence implies the ability to learn and utilize knowledge to perform a task.
-Human intelligence -considered the epitome of intelligence, enabled mankind to thrive.
-Artificial intelligence (AI) attempts to impart this ability to computer algorithms to perform a chosen task effectively.
+Human intelligence–considered the epitome–enabled mankind to thrive.
+Artificial Intelligence (AI) attempts to impart this ability to computer algorithms in performing a chosen task effectively.
 AI can acquire information from a wide variety of sources simultaneously and retain or recall knowledge indefinitely.
-AI can also be sensitive to minute changes in the data imperceptible to humans while at the same time understand latent relationships in the data.
-AI is so effective that insights obtained from AI have been used to expand human understanding in several domains.
-With these characteristics combined with lack of boredom and fatigue in repeated tasks, the ability to surpass human capabilities at a fraction of the effort comes as no surprise.
-Hence, AI is not only an ideal candidate for national security applications but a critical need of the time in ensuring robust and reliable mission critical systems.
+It can also be sensitive to minute changes in data otherwise imperceptible to humans, while simultaneously understanding latent relationships in said data.
+Insights obtained from AI have been used to expand human understanding.
+With these characteristics combined with lack of boredom and fatigue, the ability to surpass human capabilities at a fraction of the effort comes as no surprise.
+Hence, AI is not only an ideal candidate for national security applications but a necessity in ensuring robust and reliable mission critical systems.

 AI for Security-Aware Electronics:

-Over the last 35 years, the EDA industry has delivered 10 million times improvements in chip design productivity.
-With Moore’s Law ending, most experts agree that chips designed by artificial intelligence (AI) and machine learning (ML) are the future of semiconductors.
-In fact, academic and commercial tools are now starting to incorporate AI/ML for optimization of digital and analog integrated circuits (ICs) at various levels of abstraction and in very large solution spaces.
+Over the last 35 years, the EDA industry has delivered improvements in chip design productivity 10 million times.
+With Moore’s Law ending, most experts agree that chips designed by AI and Machine Learning (ML) are the future of semiconductors.
+In fact, academic and commercial tools are now starting to incorporate AI/ML for optimization of digital and analog integrated circuits (ICs) at various levels of abstraction in very large solution spaces.
 However, the goals thus far have been to enhance traditional metrics such as power, performance, and area.
 Security concerns and issues related to IC design have been highly overlooked.

-A current thrust at FINS is investigating state-of-the-art methods in AI/ML to optimize and port hardware security primitives such as physical unclonable functions (PUFs), true random number generators (TRNGs), and silicon odometers across technology nodes, to predict functionality-security-performance tradeoffs and guide users/tools, to seamlessly integrate best-in-class protections (e.g., masking, hiding, fault tolerance, etc.) under traditional constraints, and to harden designs/layouts against hardware Trojans and IP theft.
-Further, we are exploring the benefits of federated learning to overcome data bottlenecks while effectively utilizing AI/ML without compromising the confidentiality of semiconductor intellectual property (IP).
+A current thrust at FINS is investigating state-of-the-art methods in AI/ML to optimize and port hardware security primitives such as physical unclonable functions (PUFs), true random number generators (TRNGs), and silicon odometers across technology nodes to predict functionality-security-performance tradeoffs and guide users/tools, seamlessly integrate best-in-class protections (e.g., masking, hiding, fault tolerance, etc.) under traditional constraints, and to harden designs/layouts against hardware Trojans and Intellectual Property (IP) theft.
+Furthermore, we are exploring the benefits of federated learning to overcome data bottlenecks while effectively utilizing AI/ML without compromising the confidentiality of semiconductor IP.

 Artificial Scientific Intelligence for Automating Scientific Modeling:

-The explosive growth of diversified scientific data has reaped unprecedented advancements in scientific discovery and engineering.
-Unfortunately, it is difficult to relate data from one scientific problem to another without a unified approach to the mathematics of scientific modeling.
+The explosive growth of diversified data has reaped unprecedented advancements in scientific discovery and engineering.
+Unfortunately, it is difficult to relate data from one problem to another without a unified approach to the mathematics of scientific modeling.
 FINS researcher James Fairbanks takes a radical approach to scientific computing that applies category theory to mathematically model mathematics itself.
-This novel modeling and simulation approach is the foundation for software for diverse scientific applications including — space weather forecasting to protect satellite communications, and the hierarchical analysis and control of immunology and epidemics.
+This novel approach is the foundation of the software for diverse scientific applications including space weather forecasting to protect satellite communications, and the hierarchical analysis and control of immunology and epidemics.
 Both areas are of vital interest to the science portfolio of DARPA, the research and development agency of the Department of Defense (DoD).
-We use category theory, a mathematical language developed to unify the diverse fields and subfields of mathematics, to create a software ecosystem that unifies the various fields and subfields of computational science and engineering.
+FINS uses category theory, a mathematical language developed to unify the diverse fields and subfields of mathematics, to create a software ecosystem that unifies the various fields and subfields of computational science and engineering.
 Dr. Fairbanks’ team specializes in taking this lofty abstract language and implementing concrete software packages that solve real-world problems for stakeholders.

 Automated Physical Inspection for Counterfeit Electronics Detection and Avoidance:

-Counterfeit electronics in the supply chain are a longstanding problem with nontrivial impacts to government, industry, and society as a whole: (i) security and reliability risks for critical systems and infrastructures that incorporate them; (ii) substantial economic losses for intellectual property (IP) owners; (iii) source of revenue for terrorist groups and organized crime; (iv) reduce the incentive to develop new products and ideas, thereby impacting worldwide innovation, economic growth, and employment.
-The counterfeit chip market has an estimated worldwide value of $75B, and such chips are integrated into electronic devices reportedly worth more than $169.
-The ongoing chip shortage due to the COVID-19 pandemic is only aggravating the situation by creating huge gaps in the supply chain.
+Counterfeit electronics in the supply chain are a longstanding issue with nontrivial impacts on government, industry, and society as a whole: (i) security and reliability risks for critical systems and infrastructures that incorporate them; (ii) substantial economic losses for IP owners; (iii) source of revenue for terrorist groups and organized crime; (iv) reduce the incentive to develop new products and ideas, thereby impacting worldwide innovation, economic growth, and employment.
+The counterfeit chip market has an estimated worldwide value of $75B, and such chips are then integrated into electronic devices reportedly worth more than $169.
+The ongoing chip shortage due to the COVID-19 pandemic exacerbates the situation by creating huge gaps in the supply chain.

 Every literary piece has a unique style composition.
-Addition of this style element to the text transforms the raw information into a captivating artwork.
+Addition of this style element to the text transforms the raw information into an artwork.
 In authorship attribution, this style is considered the author’s virtual fingerprint and is present in every text article composed by the author.
-There are several situations in everyday life where the author of a document needs to be identified –in case of historic documents, such as the Federalist Papers, where the authors are unknown or the authorship is in dispute, or, in forensic situations where the authenticity of a suicide note needs to be verified.
+There are several situations in everyday life where the author of a document needs to be identified, such as with the Federalist Papers where the authors are unknown or the authorship is in dispute, or in forensic situations where the authenticity of a suicide note needs to be verified.
 Even in present-day cyberspace, the inherent anonymity is exploited to publish text articles of sensitive nature ranging from hate speech to fake news.
 Stylistic analysis can effectively assist in these situations by identifying the author of the text article.

-A current thrust at FINS focuses on leveraging natural language processing, machine learning and artificial intelligence to process, identify and extract stylistic information from the text.
+Another ongoing thrust at FINS focuses on leveraging natural language processing, machine learning, and artificial intelligence to process, identify, and extract stylistic information from the text.
 This information is later utilized in matching an unknown document to its author and, by extension, even obtain heuristics on the author’s physical and psychological state.

 Computational Behavioral Analytics:

 Psychology suggests that an individual’s language usage is conditioned by their life experiences and, consequently, reflects their personality.
 Inferring an individual’s personality traits from their language usage can then be used to predict behavior.
-Since individuals modulate their language based on all accumulated life experiences, identifying markers for the desired traits need to be manually isolated for analysis from the text.
-Well-established personality models, such as Big5, MBTI, and Dark Triad, measured using carefully curated psychological questionnaires help probe personality traits.
-It’s inherent relationship with language then provides an avenue for passive assessment of these personality traits.
-The ability to predict behavior from traits can be used for psychological profiling in both medical and forensic settings, or, in a commercial setting such as for assessing the fit of a prospective employee into their corporate culture.
+Since individuals modulate their language based on all accumulated life experiences, identifying markers for the desired traits need to be manually isolated for analysis.
+Well-established personality models–such as Big5, MBTI, and Dark Triad–measure using carefully curated psychological questionnaires that help probe personality traits.
+The inherent relationship with language then provides an avenue for passive assessment of these traits.
+The ability to predict behavior from personality traits can be used for psychological profiling in both medical and forensic settings, as well as commercial.

 Grounded in psychology and linguistics, research on this topic by FINS aims to enhance the current state of behavior analysis from uncontrolled raw text samples to enable human interpretation and leverage recent advances in natural language processing/inferencing along with machine learning and artificial intelligence.